capa46/project/another-page.md

 <h4 style="color:green ;">1.
 Methodology</h4>

+- Making hypothesis

-_Used tools_: the ArCo SPARQL endpoint: https://dati.cultura.gov.it/sparql, the ArCo ontologies documentation: http://wit.istc.cnr.it/arco/, LLMs (Gemini and ChatGPT), HTML, GitHub
+- Looking for the data in the ArCo ontologies documentation: http://wit.istc.cnr.it/arco/

-_External resources_: Google
+- Realizing the query using the ArCo SPARQL endpoint: https://dati.cultura.gov.it/sparql

+- Verifying it on the ArCo ontology

+- Creating triples to enrich the ArCo ontology

+- Using LLMs